ammar-tanwar/bloglearnbay/posts/text-stemming-in-nlp.md

 desc: "Tons of data are generated every day as we speak, we text, we tweet, from voice to text on every social application and to get the insights of these text data we need technology as Text Stemming In NLP."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/stem.jpg"
+headerAlt: "A banner image titled 'NLP' and various types of features in NLP, such as statistical keywords, evaluation interaction, summarization, typography, etc."
 date: "Jul 5, 2022"
 tag: [ Natural Language Processing, stemming example in nlp, lemmatization nlp, stemming vs lemmatization, stemming in nlp example, stemming in nlp ]
 author: "Learnbay"